-This also means that your student can begin learning about time much sooner.
+This also means that your child can begin learning about time much sooner.
 As long as your child knows how to count to twelve, he or she can begin telling time.

 There are two basic ways that the hour is presented in the worksheets below.

-In the first two papers, your child is shown the clock and must write down the time.
-Be sure to point out how the minute hand is longer and pointing to the 12, while the shorter hand represents what hour it is.
+In the first two papers, you will see a set of six different clock faces.
+Below each clock is a blank line with "o'clock" written on it.
+Have your child look at the clock and then write down the time shown on the line provided.
+Be sure to point out how the minute hand is longer (it touches the big numbers) and pointing to the 12, while the shorter hand (doesn't quite reach the numbers) represents what hour it is.

-When your child has mastered telling time to the hour, you can move on to half-hours or check out some of the other time and 1st Grade math worksheets available:
+When your child has mastered these time worksheets, you can move on to half-hours or check out some of the other time and 1st Grade math worksheets available: